Preparing for Evacuation

 Place of refuge

-This is a short term place to shelter or take refuge as the effects of the disaster unfold, such as a shopping centre, school building or other commercial building.
+Places of refuge are capable of providing people with shelter from an impending disaster.
+This is a short term place to shelter or take refuge as the effects of the disaster unfold.

 Meet at an assembly point